The trick to marketing with news stories is to put a spin on the headline that ties it into your fitness, wellness or healthy lifestyle program.

 News stories are actually a very good starting place for content.
 It’s that elusive next step – putting it in a context that clearly supports the value proposition of your business – that turns it into real marketing.

 Below, I’ll show you nine different ways to position a single news story.

-For our example, we’ll use the NHANES critique reported October 9, 2013, in PLoS One.
-In a nutshell, this study concludes that participants self-reported significantly fewer calories than they actually ate during the forty-year period covered by ongoing NHANES data collection efforts.
+For our example, PLoS One reported an NHANES critique that concluded that participants self-reported significantly fewer calories than they actually ate during the forty-year period covered by ongoing NHANES data collection efforts.

-Which one’s right for your fitness, wellness or healthy lifestyle business?
+Which positioning’s right for your fitness, wellness or healthy lifestyle business?
 It depends on your strategy, key marketing messages and target audience.

 1) We take a balanced approach to healthy lifestyles